 Innovation Track 6: Automating the repair process

-The aim of this project is the automation of the abrasion process.
-So that in the repair process, the automated removal of the damaged composite material including coating will be many times faster than manual removal.
-Three methods will be selected and evaluated in the project: laser abrasion, milling and water jet abrasion.
+Innovation track 6 has been split between NLR and Fokker Services.
+NLR focusses on milling and water jet abrasion, while Fokker Services focusses on laser abrasion.
 All three methods are used to remove composite material and to create a scarfed pocket around the damaged area.
 The repair will take place by adhesive bonding of a cured or prepreg patch into the pocket.

-For this purpose the available laser equipment will be further developed by Fokker Services to demonstrate the automated laser abrasion on double curved surfaces.
-As almost all aircraft parts are double curved this is essential for applications on an aircraft.
-Besides a full depth repair also shallow repairs used for (stone) impact damages will also be investigated.
+For this purpose, the available laser equipment at Fokker Services will be developed further to demonstrate the automated laser ablation technique on double curved surfaces as well.
+Since almost all aircraft parts are double curved, this is essential for applications on an aircraft or other equipment built from composite material.
+Besides, for full depth repair, the preparation for shallow repairs used for (stone) impact damages will also be investigated.

-Runtime:1st of March – end of February 2020
+Runtime:1st of March – end of June 2022

 For any questions about the project (status) or if interested to collaborate, please contact: